eyalcohen/skyline-app/README.md

 3. Download and install [Redis](http://redis.io/download).
 Do something like [this](http://reistiago.wordpress.com/2011/07/23/installing-on-redis-mac-os-x/) to start the Redis server via a launch daemon, or just do ```$ redis-server``` whenever developing.
 4. Install application dependencies with ```$ npm install```.
 This will install everything specified in ```package.json```.
 5. Install ```nodemon``` globally with ```$ npm install nodemon -g```.
 Use ```nodemon``` in place of ```node``` to restart your local web server whenever changes are made... very handy.
-5. Now you can start your local web server:
+5. Now you can start your local web server.

 ```
 $ nodemon main.js